Is the light neutralino thermal dark matter in the pMSSM ruled out?

-We apply the constraints on our scanned parameter space in two steps $-$ first \textbf{``Set A''} with constraints from LEP, flavor, Higgs constraints, relic density and the DD experiments XENON-1T, PICO-60 and PandaX-4T, then \textbf{``Set B''} with electroweakino constraints from the LHC.
-Fig.\,\ref{fig:DD_posmu} shows the scaled ($\xi$ as defined in Eq.\,\ref{eq:xi}) SI DD cross-sections for $\mu>0$ of the allowed parameter space after applying all the constraints from ``Set A'' in {\it grey}, and then after adding constraints from ``Set B'' in {\it colored points}, with the {\it colorbar} showing the mass of $\tilde{\chi}_2^0$.
-We observe that the recent electroweakino constraints have played a crucial role in completely excluding the $Z$-funnel region of positive $\mu$.
-However, the colored points in the $h$-funnel region indicate that the electroweakino searches, as implemented in the \texttt{SModelS} framework, still allows regions of the parameter space where $\tilde{\chi}_2^0$ can be very light ($\sim$\,146-158\,GeV) or heavy ($\sim$\,855-1330\,GeV).
-Once we overlay the recent 90\% CL upper limits on $\sigma_{SI}$ from the LZ experiment\,\cite{Aalbers:2022fxq} and the projected limits from the XENON-nT experiment on Fig.\,\ref{fig:DD_posmu}, we find that the current LZ result is strong enough to exclude the entire allowed parameter region, even in the $h$-funnel, which survived the present-day electroweakino constraints.
+We apply the constraints on our scanned parameter space in three steps $-$ first \textbf{``Before LZ''} with constraints from LEP, flavor, Higgs constraints, relic density, and the DD experiments XENON-1T, PICO-60, and PandaX-4T, then with the constraint from the LZ experiment, denoted as \textbf{``After LZ''}, and lastly, we add the \textbf{electroweakino constraints} from the LHC.
+We identify interesting regions of the parameter space surviving all the constraints and perform dedicated scans over these regions again with an additional sample of size $\sim10^8$, which makes the total size of our scan $3\times10^8$.
+The {\it upper} panel of Fig.\,\ref{fig:DD} shows the scaled (with $\xi$) SI DD cross-sections for the allowed parameter space with $\mu > 0$ after applying all the constraints from ``Before LZ'' in {\it yellow}, ``After LZ'' in {\it light green} and from electroweakino constraints in {\it dark green}.
+We observe that the recent LZ experiment, with only 60 days of data, has played a crucial role in excluding the $Z$-funnel region for positive $\mu$.
+To ascertain the robustness of this result we allow for a 20\% theoretical uncertainty on the relic density.
+We find that the scaled SI DD cross-section can be reduced below the present LZ limit.
+However, all such points are excluded by the present electroweakino searches.
+In the $h$-funnel we find a region of parameter space surviving all present constraints.
+In this region the SI-DD cross-section is just below the present limit and is well above the full 1000 days projections, thus the region will be probed with just a few more days of data from the LZ experiment\,\cite{footnote3}.
+In fact this strong impact of the recent LZ result stands true for any BSM model with a light Majorana fermionic DM having couplings with the $h$ boson in the framework of a simplified model~(see Ref.\,\cite{future-work}).
+Fig.\,\ref{fig:mchi12_negmu} illustrates the impact of electroweakino searches which restrict $M_{\tilde{\chi}_2^0}\gtrsim850$\,GeV.